-Source: Whistle Out, Verizon vs. T-Mobile: Which Carrier is Better?, 2018Fa rivals at the same time as they fight to prevent their own resources from being lured away.
+Source: Whistle Out, Verizon vs. T-Mobile: Which Carrier is Better?, 2018Fa

+Competitors battle to steal resources that have been developed and controlled by their rivals at the same time as they fight to prevent their own resources from being lured away.
 The rate at which customers choose to leave one firm for another reflects the comparison of price and benefits (value for money) between the rivals.
 This flow of customers between competing suppliers may, however, be moderated by switching costs.